KDE/digikam-doc/import_tools/advanced_import.rst

 .. caution::

     Issues with the gPhoto2 drivers mean that digiKam cannot currently read metadata from RAW files when importing from a camera.
-You might want to first import the files while preserving camera filenames, and then rename them after the import using the rename function (:kbd:`F2`).
+You might want to first import the files while preserving camera filenames, and then using the rename function (:kbd:`F2`) to rename them after the import.

     Another solution is to instead import using a memory card reader and the USB Mass Storage driver.